Nicole Avant: Early career

 Nicole Avant graduated in 1986 from Beverly Hills High School and in 1990 from California State University, Northridge with a B.A. in communications.
 She started her career working for the promotion division of A&M Records in Los Angeles.
 In 1988, she was named vice president of Interior Music Publishing, her father's music company.

 In 2006, Avant helped launch the Culture Cabinet, and organized fundraising events for Harold Ford Jr. in Tennessee before becoming the Southern California finance co-chairwoman for the Barack Obama 2008 presidential campaign (along with Charles Rivkin), while her father was fundraising for Hillary Clinton.

-US Ambassador to the Bahamas
+U.S. ambassador to the Bahamas (2009–2011)

 Avant was appointed United States Ambassador to the Bahamas by President Barack Obama on June 16, 2009.
-She was sworn in on October 22, 2009 and served until November 21, 2011.
+She was sworn in on October 22, 2009, and served until November 21, 2011.
 At 41, she was the first black woman and the youngest US Ambassador to the Bahamas ever.
 During her term, Avant was nominated for the State Department's Sue M. Cobb Award for exemplary diplomatic service.

 During her tenure in the Bahamas, Avant worked with local advocacy groups for people with disabilities.
 She hosted Eunice and Francesca Shriver to raise awareness for Special Olympics-Bahamas.
 She also brought Magic Johnson to the Bahamas Chamber of Commerce to advise on trade with the United States.